Here are the stadiums Manchester United are going to visit on away days in the 2022/23 season:

 Dean Court, known as the Vitality Stadium currently, is the home ground of AFC Bournemouth.
 The Cherries have one of the smallest stadiums in the Premier League.

 The small size and capacity make it a decent stadium for away fans to go and watch games.

 Location: Lionel Rd S, Brentford TW8 0RU, United Kingdom

-The Brentford Community Stadium, or the Gtech Community Stadium, is home to Brentford.
+The Brentford Community Stadium, or the Gtech Community Stadium, is home to the Bees.
 The stadium is relatively new compared to other grounds in the Premier League.
 It opened in 2020.

 Being a newer stadium, it has modern facilities for the hospitality of away fans.

 American Express Community Stadium – Brighton & Hove Albion

 Location: Village Way, Brighton BN1 9BL, United Kingdom